AAfunian/Text-Censor/README.md

 ## Purpose:
 Can be implemented into chat systems for filtering foul or banned language.
 ## Libraries:
-Created using only the standard library.
+Created using the standard library.